bloomreach/brxm/spa-sdk/examples/react-ssr/README.md

 SPA_BASE_PATH_PREVIEW=/site/_cmsinternal/spa-csr
 ```

-Finally, build and run the React app as followed:
+Finally, build and run the Next.js app as followed:

 ```bash
 yarn
 yarn run dev
 ```

-The CMS should now be accessible at <http://localhost:8080/cms>, and it should render the server-side React app in preview
+The CMS should now be accessible at <http://localhost:8080/cms>, and it should render the Next.js app in preview mode in the Experience manager.
-mode in the Channel Manager.
 The SPA itself can be accessed directly via <http://localhost:3000>.